-We’ve all been there — after a month of being “good” on your New Years’ diet, you attend a party for the big game that’s bursting with treats.
-Suddenly corn chips and chili dip are calling your name, and you can’t concentrate on the game because you’re spending all your mental energy avoiding the chips.
-When you finally give in, you feel guilt, shame and lowered self-esteem.
+We’ve all been there — after a month of being “good” on your New Year’s diet, you attend a party (mask on, of course) for the big game that’s bursting with treats.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy